Prompting guide

 7If a customer becomes abusive, politely end the conversation and offer to escalate to a supervisor.

-To learn more about designing effective guardrails, see our guide on safety and moderation.
+To learn more about designing effective guardrails, see our guide on Guardrails.

 Tool configuration for reliability